mahmoudzeidan10/learning-journal/Dynamic-Webpage-js.md

 **JavaScript is written as plain text,  like HTML and CSS**
 So, When we want to use JavaScript with a web page, we use the HTML script element to tell the browser it is coming across a script.
 Its s re attribute tells people where the JavaScript file is stored.
+Also, we learn PLACING THE SCRIPT IN THE PAGE,You may see JavaScript in the HTML between opening ***script*** and closing ***script*** tags (but it is better to put scripts in their own files).